 - Be willing to make an investment in yourself.
 A great coach will rarely offer closeout prices.

 Additionally, a serious coach will want to get started immediately growing you and your company.
 Before your first session, prepare to work with your coach by establishing three to five large-scale goals.
-Another great tip is to prepare a business plan, if you don’t have one yet.
-This will give your coach an overview of the company and secify what you want to accomplish.
+Another great tip is to prepare a business plan if you don’t have one yet.
+This will give your coach an overview of the company and specify what you want to accomplish.
 Don’t worry about perfecting it, though.
 A good coach will help you do this over time.